 A relatively new phenomenon, agrihoods are residential areas that incorporate agriculture in some way, be it with garden plots, farm stands, or an entire working farm.
 Click here to learn more about what makes an agrihood work.

 Planting on walls is only one way to garden upward, but it is a good use of an already existing structure and there are tons of ways to make it really pop.
 Here are some great ideas on how to create outdoor wall gardens.
 Click this article for more info.

 Trees can be a fantastic garden element.
-They?re eye catching and they create a real sense of texture and levels.
+They're eye-catching and they create a real sense of texture and level.
 But if you have a very small space to work with, especially an urban garden, your choice of trees is somewhat limited.
 Get help with that here.